lorenamendezg/Projects/AdventureWorks/Readme.md

 Sales Point Performance by Day of the Week:
 In scrutinizing sales patterns across the week, it is evident that Sundays and Mondays consistently record the highest sales figures.
 In contrast, Fridays exhibit the lowest sales performance throughout the year.
 Understanding and leveraging these day-specific trends could inform targeted marketing or operational strategies to maximize sales potential.

-> [!Thanks to Microsoft Learn]
+> [!NOTE]
-> This self-paced way was useful to prepare my training in Power BI. https://learn.microsoft.com/en-gb/credentials/certifications/power-bi-data-analyst-associate/
+> Thanks to Microsoft Learn.
+This self-paced way was useful to prepare my training in Power BI. https://learn.microsoft.com/en-gb/credentials/certifications/power-bi-data-analyst-associate/